microservices-demo/microservices-demo.github.io/deployment/apcera.md

 ### Testing

-A load testing service, *user-sim*, is provided in the socksshop-docker.json manifest file.
+A load testing service, *user-sim*, is provided in the sockshop-docker.json manifest file.
 It will run when the manifest is deployed after a delay of 60 seconds.
 This is a load test provided to simulate user traffic to the application.
 You can view the results of the test in the *user-sim* log.

 ### Tracing
 [Zipkin](http://zipkin.io/) has been written into some of the services.
 While the system is up you can view the traces at http://zipkin.\<your_cluster\>.
 Currently *orders* provides the most comprehensive traces.

 ### Starting and Stopping

-You can use the startSocksShop.sh and stopSocksShop.sh scripts to start and stop all the services.
+You can use the startSockShop.sh and stopSockShop.sh scripts to start and stop all the services.

 ### Cleaning up

-Run the deleteSocksShop.sh script to delete the Sock Shop services and network.
+Run the deleteSockShop.sh script to delete the Sock Shop services and network.

 <!-- deploy-doc-start destroy-infrastructure -->

-    ./deleteSocksShop.sh
+    ./deleteSockShop.sh

 <!-- deploy-doc-end -->